43 Geography Trivia Questions [With Answers]

 Answer: The Maldives, with an average elevation of about 1.5 m (5 ft) above sea level.

-Why it stumps people: The Netherlands is the famous guess because of its low-lying geography.
-But the Maldives’ highest natural point is only about 2.4 m, making it the lowest and flattest country by a wide margin.
-Rising sea levels pose an existential threat to the entire nation.
+Why it trips people: The Netherlands is the famous guess, all that reclaimed low-lying land.
+But the Maldives’ highest natural point sits only about 2.4 m up, which makes it the lowest and flattest country by a wide margin.
+Rising seas now threaten the entire nation.

 Borders & Neighbors Questions (23-33)

-Borders and neighbors geography trivia on LearnClash produces some of the lowest accuracy rates in the entire geography category.
-Spatial reasoning fails people here more than in any other subcategory, and even players who ace capitals and physical features lose their footing on border questions.
+Borders and neighbors geography trivia on LearnClash posts some of the lowest accuracy rates in the whole category.
+Spatial reasoning fails people here more than anywhere else.
+Players who breeze through capitals and physical features still lose their footing on borders.
+First-attempt accuracy sits well below countries and physical geography.
+These 11 go straight for the blind spot.

 23. Which two countries share the longest international boundary?
 (Easy)